Author: Srimoyee Biswas

-The term embedded journalism which was coined early during USA’s invasion of Iraq a very dimension to the concept of war was added in the field of journalism.
-Broadcasting on conflict zones real time and going forth to report live events attracted a larger crowd and caught the attention of several viewers across the globe to be involved in the process of reporting.
+The term embedded journalism which was coined early during the USA’s invasion of Iraq a very dimension to the concept of war was added in the field of journalism.
+Broadcasting on conflict zones in real-time and going forth to report live events attracted a larger crowd and caught the attention of several viewers across the globe to be involved in the process of reporting.
 A narrative structure soon followed to be available for the people where the broadcasting structure started to shape opinions and ideas and to the point even perceptions of people on their particular issue.
-In Kashmir, the influence of media in perpetrating ideas for both the sides has been controversial in nature.
-In a 2019 paper by Ajmal Khan, it points out that several news dailies like The Dawn have coverage of Kashmir conflict which is dominated by war frames, news stories (hard news) were published more compared to other type of news materials, more stories were published on national newspapers.
+In Kashmir, the influence of media in perpetuating ideas for both sides has been controversial in nature.
+In a 2019 paper by Ajmal Khan, it points out that several news dailies like The Dawn have coverage of Kashmir conflict which is dominated by war frames, news stories (hard news) were published more compared to other types of news materials, more stories were published on national newspapers.

-Covering the issues of Kashmir has always be two pronged with its approach.
+Covering the issues of Kashmir has always been two-pronged with its approach.
 Some of the international bodies like the Committee to Protect Journalists (CPJ) has stated in a 2018 report citing, “The general trend is toward the deterioration of the working conditions of journalists covering armed conflict/resistance movements in Indian-administered Kashmir.
 Covering the Kashmir conflict has become more dangerous for journalists – over the years, several Kashmiri journalists have been killed and many arrested,”.

 Accordingly, the Indian government has duplicated its enemy of uprising activities.
 In its first-since forever report on the circumstance in Kashmir gave in 2018, the U.N’s.
 Office of the High Commissioner for Human Rights itemized the supposed basic liberties infringement.

-One of the main takeaways which has been highlighted by the reporters as a means of reformation is not the bring about censorship and impose it with an iron hand, instead to revert to a more systematic approach of policy making and by making minimum standards, salaries and benefits mandatory and deny advertisement revenue to publications that did not comply its regulations.
+One of the main takeaways which have been highlighted by the reporters as a means of reformation is not the bring about censorship and impose it with an iron hand, instead to revert to a more systematic approach of policymaking and by making minimum standards, salaries, and benefits mandatory and deny advertisement revenue to publications that did not comply its regulations.